Douglas Mintz

 Douglas C. Mintz (born 1952) is a judge on the Stamford/Norwalk District Superior Court in Connecticut.
 He is a former Democratic member of the Connecticut House of Representatives from Norwalk, Connecticut's 140th House district.
 He resigned his seat to become a judge, causing a vacancy and a special election was held to fill it in February 1993.
-Judge Mintz is now a partner at leading Connecticut law firm, Carmody Torrance Sandak & Hennessey LLP.
+Mintz is now a partner at leading Connecticut law firm, Carmody Torrance Sandak & Hennessey LLP.